The Student Prince (film): Production

 The film's credits mention "the singing voice of Mario Lanza"; Lanza had originally been cast as Prince Karl, but he walked off the picture and was eventually fired.
 Under the terms of the eventual settlement between MGM and Lanza, the studio retained the rights to use the songs for the film's soundtrack that Lanza had already recorded.
 The songs, including "Beloved"–written specially for the film–and the well-remembered "Serenade", from the original show, would become some of those most identified with Lanza, even though they were mouthed in the film by Edmund Purdom, who took over the role of Prince Karl.
 Ann Blyth played opposite Lanza in the 1951 blockbuster The Great Caruso.

 The film was directed by Richard Thorpe, who replaced original director Curtis Bernhardt, and was produced by Joe Pasternak.
 The screenplay was written by Sonya Levien and William Ludwig based on the operetta The Student Prince by Sigmund Romberg and Dorothy Donnelly, which was in turn based on the 1901 play Old Heidelberg by Wilhelm Meyer-Förster.
 New scenes and rewritten dialogue not found in the stage production were also added, although the basic plot remained the same.
 Additional songs were specially written by Nicholas Brodszky and Paul Francis Webster.
 Many of Donnelly's original stage lyrics were completely changed for the film.
 The story has been adapted for the screen several times, including the American silent film Old Heidelberg (1915), the German silent film Old Heidelberg (1923), Ernst Lubitsch's The Student Prince in Old Heidelberg (1927) and Ernst Marischka's Old Heidelberg (1959).

 Reception

 The film was a financial success.
-According to MGM records, it earned $2,528,000 in the U.S. and Canada and $2,813,000 in other countries, resulting in a profit of $451,000.
+According to MGM records, it earned $2,528,000 in the US and Canada and $2,813,000 in other countries, resulting in a profit of $451,000.